brenno-calado/brenno-calado/README.md

 ### Hello World! 👋

-I'm a front-end developer student at Trybe!
+I'm a full-stack developer and Computer Science student at Trybe!
-Currently working with BigBlueButton Open Source Web Conferencing at Handsfree Institute.
+Currently implementing a full-stack solution at Handsfree Institute

 Some of what I love to work with:
  | Javascript :ledger: | React ⚛️ | Jest 🃏 | MySQL 🐬 | MongoDB 🍃 | Node ⬢ | CSS 📘 |
  |---------------------|---------|---------|----------|------------|------|--------|

-I have self-taught experience with design tools such as Inkscape/Illustrator and Gimp/Photoshop.
 As a Geographer, I have experience working with tools such as QGIS, Mapbox, CARTO, ArcMap, DroneDeploy.

 You can reach me on: